department-of-veterans-affairs/vets-website/_education/4-work-study-non-college-degree-program.md

 <div class="primary" markdown="0">
 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">
-If you are a Veteran interested in non-college degree programs (such as EMT, HVAC repair, and truck driving), the GI Bill® can pay all or a portion of your tuition.
+If you are a Veteran, Servicemember, or eligible dependent interested in non-college degree programs (such as EMT, HVAC repair, truck driving, and more), the GI Bill® may pay all or a portion of your tuition.
 </div>
 <div class="small-12 columns" markdown="1">
 <div class="call-out">